barankarakus/config/.zsh/README.md

 * This is where I store, for example, work-specific stuff on my work machine.

 * utils defines some items that are repeatedly used during zsh configuration.
-* Each of these items begins with 'U_' so it's clear they belong to utils.
+* Each of these items begins with "U_" so it's clear they belong to utils.
 * The first thing .zshrc does is source utils.
 * The last thing .zshrc does is source unset_utils, which unsets the items defined by utils.